uvinrg/ChatServer/README.md

 # ChatServer
 Telnet based C++ Chat Server
+Copyright Vlad Ionut Ursachi 2016

 Features:
+- server is multi-platform, can be compiled and run on Windows, Linux and MacOS
 - server supports all the commands from the specification plus /whisper
-- when connected to the server with telnet as a client, the server will inform all of its commands.
+- when connected to the server with telnet as a client, the server will inform the user all of its commands.
 - joining a non-existent room will create it and place the user inside it.
 - in each ChatServer/platform/* folder a config.h file is provided where the developer can change the default port number, the maximum number of concurrent clients and the maximum line size of a chat message.
 - the server automatically detects when users login or drop out and performs the required actions, removing them from chat rooms and informing the other users.